-This advice will address finding measurements for any dress pant, including pants for a complete suit, the odd trouser, or business-casual khakis, chinos, etc.
+This advice will address finding measurements for dress pants including pants for a complete suit, odd trousers or business-casual khakis, chinos, etc.

 Both measurements rely on personal attributes that change throughout a man's life; they must be taken more than once.

 Most menswear stores will have a measuring strip on the ready, free to use for those unsure of their current waist length and inseam length.

 These two measurements are the basics; details like cuffs, pleats and materials relate to these basic measurements.

 Trousers Waist Measurement

 Trousers should always be worn above the hipbones and at or below the naval.
 Though most men today do not wear dress pants at their natural waist, many tailors will take the measurement to find the waist length.

 The natural waist can be considered as the horizontal line crossing through the naval; it is typically the smallest circumference measurement of the torso.